Can Anxiety Kill You?

 Content warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Can you die from a panic attack or anxiety?
+Can you die from anxiety or panic attacks?

 iStock/Inside Creative House